The Ideal Body Weight Calculator

 To calculate your ideal body weight, you will need your height in inches and weight in pounds.
 For example, if you are a male, 70 inches tall, and weigh 200 pounds, your ideal body weight is 155 pounds, suggesting a 45-pound fat loss goal!

-Using your ideal body weight numbers.
+How do you use your ideal body weight numbers?

 While calculated ideal body weight is not an exact science (it does not consider your percentage of body fat or your fat to lean ratio), it provides a starting point for diet and fitness planning.
 As you continue to diet and train to gain lean muscle as you reduce body fat, Once you are within 10% of your ideal body weight as calculated, you are in excellent shape compared to most of the obese western world.
-Maintaining a healthy body weight by living a healthy and active lifestyle will reduce your need to worry about underweight, overweight, or obese.
+Maintaining a healthy body weight by living a healthy and active lifestyle will reduce your need to worry about being underweight, overweight, or obese.